-Overview Daniel 9: This extremely compact prophecy gave to Israel six glorious goals, and gave them 490 years to achieve these goals but also promised that the messiah would appear, through whom these goals would be fulfilled.
-However, both Critical scholars and Dispensationalism removes Jesus Christ from the prophecy.
+The extremely compact prophecy in Daniel 9 gave to Israel six glorious goals, and gave them 490 years to achieve these goals but also promised that the messiah would appear, through whom these goals would be fulfilled.
+However, both Critical scholars and Dispensationalism remove Jesus Christ from the prophecy.

 Weeks of years